Zhengro/kinect_tag_detection/README.md

 ```
 rosrun apriltag_ros tag_ids_publisher.py
 ```
-4. (TO DO: To extract detected tag poses and then republish them as a new topic)
+4. (TO DO: To extract detected tag poses and then republish them to a new topic)

 ## References